Ohio Alcohol Seller Server Course

 Since 1985, we have alcohol certified tens of thousands of individuals and businesses over the last 35 years.
 This course is created by former bar and restaurant managers, bartenders, and servers.
 Free certificate and wallet card given immediately after completion.

 Our courses are recommended and endorsed by liability insurance carriers.
-Most liability insurance carriers for alcohol-serving establishments (restaurants, bars, taverns, and nightclubs) require all employees to hold an alcohol certification.
+Most liability insurance carriers for alcohol serving establishments (restaurants, bars, taverns, and nightclubs) require all employees to hold an alcohol certification.
 Therefore, they will need your staff to remain current with state rules, regulations, and laws, in regards to the service of alcohol.
-As a result, more businesses are requiring our server certification as a condition of employment.
+As a result, more businesses are requiring our ohio alcohol server certification as a condition of employment.

 Our Ohio Alcohol Seller Server Course is simple to enroll in and easy to take.
 Begin it in one sitting or leave and come back to the course as many times as needed.
 Select your course, click Enroll Now, complete the course, and print your certificate.
 Need to be compliant in a hurry?
 Your Ohio Alcohol Seller Server Course certificate is available to you immediately upon completion as an emailed PDF file.
 Complete it tonight and email to your manager before going to work tomorrow.

 Our Ohio Alcohol Seller Server Course is responsive!
 Take it on a computer, laptop, tablet, or cellphone; on the go or while you sit at home.
 Now training can be done on your terms.